stenhaug/dssg_stanford/weekly_material/week1/day_three.md

 ### Collaborating on Coding Projects
 Now everyone will pull from the `origin` on GitLab to their the `master` branch in their local repository.

-Swap datasets with the other pair at your table and try using the functions the other group created to read in their dataset type.
+Swap datasets with the other pair at your table and try using their RMarkdown code to re-run the analysis.
 Does it work how you expect?
     * How could it be improved?
     * Submit one of these small improvements as `Issue` in GitLab!
         - Go to the side bar in platelet_processing repository and click Issues > New issues.
 Fill this out.